emres/turkish-deasciifier/README.md

 # turkish-deasciifier: Turkish deasciifier

-This is a **deasciifier** for Turkish that solves the problem of **diacritics restoration**.
+This is a **deasciifier** Python library and command line utility for Turkish that solves the problem of **diacritics restoration**.
 It takes a Turkish string containing only
 ASCII characters (that is, without proper diacritics) and replaces the relevant characters with their corresponding Turkish letters.

 Keep in mind that diacritics restoration (deasciification) for Turkish doesn't work 100% of the time; it is an active research topic.
 Still, this library is good enough for many practical purposes, and served many people and projects in the last 10 years.